niklasschildhauer/ba-mediaqueries5/README.md

 * [Table of Contents](https://gitlab.mi.hdm-stuttgart.de/ns107/ba-mq5/-/wikis/Table-of-Contents)
 * [Session Timeout & Extended ession Timeout](https://gitlab.mi.hdm-stuttgart.de/ns107/ba-mq5/-/wikis/Session-Timeout-und-Extended-Session-Timeout)

-The advantages of these candidates are described at the [Wiki](https://gitlab.mi.hdm-stuttgart.de/ns107/ba-mq5/-/wikis/Wiki) of this repositoy.
+The advantages of these candidates are described at the [Wiki](https://gitlab.mi.hdm-stuttgart.de/ns107/ba-mq5/-/wikis/Wiki) of this repository.
 This CSS Polyfill offers the possibility to use these media features.
 Part of the Polyfill is a panel view, where the user can make his settings.
 A login to OpenAPE to load the user context is also possible.